Ethics Commission Mission, Code and Information

 - lobbyist registration and regulation

-- filing officer for statements of economic interest
+- filing officer for Statements of Economic Interests

 - administration of the Whistleblower program